 Windup lights aren’t just good for emergencies; they can help you light up the inside of your wall tent as well!
 Take your windup light to camp with you next time you go.
 It provides a good amount of light and one windup light can illuminate one medium-sized tent pretty well.
 If you want to go fancier, there are windup lights that can help you charge your phone too, so you don’t have to completely cut yourself off from the outside world when you are out camping.

 Glow sticks are a funky way to light up your wall tent, especially if you’re in a festive mood or are taking kids along.
 A number of colorful glow sticks can provide enough light to carry out normal activities within the wall tent, and they look really festive too!

 Yes!
-You can actually use the old fashioned way and stock up on batteries when you go camping to use your flashlights to light up your camp.
+You can actually use the old fashioned way and stock up on batteries when you go camping (at places like Salmon River Campground) to use your flashlights to light up your camp.
 They can be suspended from the tent poles or ceiling, or simply placed in a corner.
 To illuminate your entire tent, you can prop it up in the middle of the tent with the light beam facing the ceiling, and voila!
 Affordable and simple, flashlights are easily portable and battery powered which makes them useful for any nighttime outdoor activities you may be planning as well.

 These were some of the ways you can light up your wall tent when you go out camping.
 We hope this will help you make the most out of your experience.
 Happy camping!